ecSI 2.0 Inventory: Qualifying Workshop

 Clinical experience as well as research have shown that high levels of Eating Competence correlate with parents (and adult caregivers) success and confidence with feeding children according to Satter’s Division of Responsibility in Feeding, while simultaneously supporting adults’ eating, wellbeing and health outcomes.

-The inventory is a valid measure of Eating Competence for low-income females and provides a tool for researchers and educators to assess intervention outcomes and further explore the Eating Competence construct.
+The inventory is a validated measure of Eating Competence, including for low-income adult women, and serves as a valuable tool for clinicians, educators, and researchers to evaluate outcomes and further explore the Eating Competence framework.

 Steps for obtaining permission to use the ecSI2.0TM Inventory include: